johngolt/gitln/markdown/panda.md

 ![](../picture/1/152.png)

-When gluing together multiple DataFrames, you have a choice of how to handle the other axes.
-This can be done in the following two ways: Take the union of them all, join='outer'.
-Take the intersection, join='inner'.
+When gluing together multiple `DataFrames`, you have a choice of how to handle the other axes.
+This can be done in the following two ways: Take the union of them all, `join='outer'`.
+Take the intersection, `join='inner'`.

 ```python
 result = pd.concat([df1, df4], axis=1).reindex(df1.index)